biocore/empress/README.md

 If you see information about Empress' QIIME 2 plugin, the installation was successful!

-# Example: Using Empress in QIIME 2
+# Tutorial: Using Empress in QIIME 2

 In this tutorial we will be using Empress within the QIIME 2 environment, and demonstrating its basic usage with the [Moving Pictures tutorial](https://docs.qiime2.org/2020.6/tutorials/moving-pictures/) dataset, a set of human microbiome samples from two individuals at four body sites across five timepoints.